jenstornell/tinyDrawer.js/readme.md

 ## In short

 - Bloat free.
+- 1kb in filesize.
-- Vanilla js with no dependencies.
+- Vanilla js, with no dependencies.
-- JS and CSS files are minified and has a very small filesize.
+- Dead simple setup.
+- It will remember your scroll position when closing the menu.
 - Callback support.

 ![Screenshot](screenshot.gif)